 Make sure to hit all of the key areas that customers need answered before they have to scroll below the fold on desktop or to additional sections on mobile.
 Mention key facts, like if there is a warranty or customer service available to troubleshoot issues.
 Avoid having bullet points that are more than a few lines long, since most customers are skimming this section.

 Concise product descriptions

 Remember that customers are skimming, so a 20-line long paragraph probably won’t do the job.
 Use your brand voice here and reiterate key selling points while mentioning any supporting facts that can help customers understand why they need to buy now.

 Brand registered sellers can use Enhanced Brand Content, or EBC, to improve their product detail page.
-EBC, now known as A+ content, which gives you more room on the page to add visuals and text to increase customer engagement and tell a better product and brand story.
+A+ content, formerly EBC, gives you more room on the page to add visuals and text to increase customer engagement and tell a better product and brand story.
 The potential benefits are increased conversion, lower return rates, and increased brand following.

 Homesick uses this space to highlight its unique value proposition and further describe its candle line.

 EBC lets sellers build visual features like comparison tables to help buyers make an informed decision.

 Sellers can also use this section to discuss different benefits and features, show social proof, or provide use cases that help buyers envision using the product.
 A+ content is a powerful tool for lifting sales.
 Ecommerce brand WHOOSH! have seen a 170% increase in sales six months after implementing EBC.